colinchilds/Koddle/README.md

 }
 ```

 By default, all controller methods will time out after 30 seconds.
-You can override this value in the `SwaggerRouterOptions`.
+You can override this value in the `OpenAPIRouterOptions`.
 Occasionally, you may have a long running endpoint,
 so you can override this behavior with a `@Timeout` annotation:
 ```kotlin
 @Timeout(60_000)
 suspend fun myLongHandler(): ClusterSerializable
 ```

-## Swagger
+## OpenAPI
-Defining the above controller routes can be done by simply putting the controller class and method name as the `operationId` of your swagger path:
+Defining the above controller routes can be done by simply putting the controller class and method name as the `operationId` in your path:

 ```yaml
 paths: